 When implementing a tiering strategy, it is also important to know some of the different benefits

 - Employee/Employer share of cost.
-Some employers share the cost of the benefit with their employees while other employers pay for the all benefits (except disability for tax reasons).
-One way to tier the benefit plan might be to change the cost share.
-For example, one set of employees might have a 50-50 cost share but for other employees, the cost share might change to 75-25 or even 100% employer paid.
+Some employers share the cost of the benefit with their employees while other employers pay for all benefits (except disability for tax reasons).
+One way to tier the benefit plan might be to change the cost-share.
+For example, one set of employees might have a 50-50 cost-share but for other employees, the cost-share might change to 75-25 or even 100% employer-paid.

 - Addition of Benefits.
 Recently we worked with a company that started with a very basic plan for new employees.
 As they worked longer for the company, the got added benefits.
 For example, they got basic dental for the first 2 years.
 After 2 years, the dental plan included major work and after 5 years, the plan included Orthodontics.

-This is far from a complete list in ways to tier a benefit program.
-Instead it’s a list to help understand that there are many different strategies to tier any benefit plan.
+This is far from a complete list in ways to tier a benefits program.
+Instead, it’s a list to help understand that there are many different strategies to tier any benefit plan.

 Keep it simple